 Banks follow specific rules for electronic transactions, issued by the Federal Reserve Board.

 Known as Regulation E, the rules cover all kinds of situations revolving around transfers made electronically.
 Under the consumer protections provided under Reg.
 E, you can recover internet banking losses according to how soon you detect and report them.

 Refer to the Account Terms and Conditions for detailed information.

 Anti-virus Software – Software that protects computers from viruses and other malicious software/code, including those that can destroy data, steal private information, and affect computer performance.

-Browser – The program that serves as your front end to the World Wide Web on the Internet.
+Browser – The program that serves as your front end to the on the Internet.

-Microsoft Internet Explorer, Netscape Navigator, Safari and Mozilla Firefox are some of the most popular browsers.
+Microsoft Internet Explorer, Microsoft Edge, Chrome, Safari and Mozilla Firefox are some of the most popular browsers.
 When a site says, for example, "best viewed by Internet Explorer," it means that the pages were programmed to provide optimum features and navigation with that particular browser.
 Using other browsers may ignore some of the page's features until a subsequent release supports them.

 Cookies – In computing, a cookie is a small text file stored on a user's computer by a web browser.
 Cookies can consist of information such as user preferences, shopping cart contents, identifiers for server-based sessions, or other data used by websites.

 Encryption – The scrambling of data into a secret code that can be read only by software that is capable of decoding the information.